What Are Japanese Kuji & How Do They Work?

 • 1x Last Prize; typically another 400% figure.

-Each case comes with a sheet of 80 lottery tickets that correspond to each of the prizes.
-If you did the math, there are actually 81 figures per case.
-That’s where the Last Prize comes into play.
+Each case comes with a sheet of 80 lottery tickets that correspond to each of the prizes, excluding the Last Prize.
 The Last Prize is the only one that can’t be won with a Kuji ticket.
-It is instead given away once one of each prize has been given away; the SP Prize, one of each character, and one of each 2 pack.
+It is instead given away once one of each prize has been won; the SP Prize, one of each character, and one of each 2 pack.
 The Last Prize is given to whoever purchases the ticket that corresponds to the last figure to make a complete set.
 You wouldn’t personally have to have won a complete set, the store would just have to have given a full set away.

 Be@rbrick Happy Kuji X-Men: Magneto 400% (L@st Prize)

 That’s a lot of words that probably don’t make much sense, so lets simplify it a bit.
-If you’re second in line for a fresh case, the person in front of you purchases 30 tickets, and by some miracle doesn’t pull a single duplicate prize, that would leave one prize left to win.
-If you then purchase a single ticket and it corresponds to the last figure, you would also receive the Last Prize as a bonus.
+If you’re second in line for a fresh case, and the person in front of you purchases 25 tickets without pulling a single duplicate, that would leave one figure left in the set.
+If you then purchase a single ticket, and it corresponds to the remaining figure, you would also receive the Last Prize as a bonus.
+Making the Last Prize the top prize in the campaign.

 It is also worth noting that some Kuji will forgo the using the term Special Prize and simply use Prize A and Last Prize as their main lottery prizes.
 This can very from campaign to campaign, so finding a prize list can be helpful in determining the rarity of a figure.